ctm/mb2-doc/src/series/2023/wsop-style.md

 ### No Late Registration

-_**Currently**_ there is [no late entry](https://github.com/ctm/mb2-doc/issues/183).
+During the series, late registration was not yet available (it is now).
 Because there was no late registration, the tournaments didn't actually start until five minutes after the hour, but they started **exactly** at five minutes after the hour.

 ### Rebuys instead of re-entries